sotnir/git-course/_episodes/03-branching.md

 >
 > Notice that the changes that are in the `paperWJohn` branch are not present here.
 They exist only in that branch!
 When switching between branches, git literally goes to look for that branch inside of the `.git` directory, and like checking out a book from the library, it checks that state of the filesystem out of the repository to replace the current state.
 >
-> ### Merging it back together
 >
-> To combine the changes that are in this other branch with your previous work, you can run
+> To merge the changes that are in this other branch together with your previous work, run
 >
 > ~~~
 > $ git merge paperWJohn